StrIDe Youth Mobility Program

 In partnership with the Mayor's Office, Metro Council, and Metro Nashville Public Schools (MNPS), the Nashville MTA offers StrIDe, an innovative program that provides opportunities for students to travel to and from school and other extracurricular activities via an MTA bus.

-Effective this school year, all MNPS students enrolled in grades 9 through 12 will be able to ride MTA buses at no cost.
-Students in grades 5 through 8 who attend an out-of-zone school where they have no yellow bus service are eligible to participate in the StrIDe program during the 2016-17 school year with parental permission.
+All MNPS students enrolled in grades 9 through 12 will be able to ride MTA buses at no cost.
+Students in grades 5 through 8 who attend an out-of-zone school where they have no yellow bus service are eligible to participate in the StrIDe program during the 2017-2018 school year with parental permission.
 Contact your middle school office for permission forms and eligibility information.
 This transit partnership works in tandem with regular MNPS bus transportation and is a privilege afforded MNPS students through the partnership.